Sunlighter/MacroProtocol/README.md

 ## The Server

 The `MacroProtocolTestServer` is a command-line program that listens on the IPv6 loopback on port `59905`.
-Although it is safe to run it in the Visual Studio debugger, I don't know if Visual Studio can run text templates while it is debugging something else, so I prefer to run this program outside of Visual Studio (which means finding the built `exe` and double-clicking it).
+It is possible to run this program in the Visual Studio debugger while also running text templates in Visual Studio which call into it.
+It is also possible to find the `exe` and run it directly.